agrim123/agrim123.github.io/about/index.md

 > We act as though comfort and luxury were the chief requirements of life, when all that we need to make us happy is something to be enthusiastic about. - *Einstein*

-Hola, I'm __Agrim Mittal__ and welcome to my private space on the internet.
+Hello user, I'm __Agrim Mittal__ and welcome to my private space on the internet.
 I'm final year undergraduate student at IIT Roorkee.

 I am a coding enthusiast with a keen interest in computer security.

-I am an active open source contributer.
+I am an active open source contributor.

-Member of [SDSLabs](https://sdslabs.co), an awesome group of students constantly trying to innovate and encouraging technical activities in our campus.
+Member of [SDSLabs](https://sdslabs.co), an awesome group of students constantly trying to innovate and encourage technical activities on campus.

 ## Ping me!